 - Loss of Income: Addiction often leads to workplace problems or even criminal fines.
 Most states allow employers to screen for drugs following an accident at work.
 Even if the accident does not occur, addiction can make it difficult for workers to perform at work and makes advancement impossible.

 - Health Problems: While alcoholism is well-known for its detrimental effects on the liver, both drugs such as heroin and meth can also cause other health problems.
-After an accident on the roads, medical bills and criminal charges can quickly add up.
+After an accident on the roads, supervised detox bills and criminal charges can quickly add up.
 Nearly 40% of all traffic deaths are alcohol-related.

 Addiction is expensive in the long term.
 Rehab can help you save money and reduce your expenses.